kore4lyf/notes/blockchain/blockchain_udacity/blockchain_udacity.md

 A block is a container that holds a list of transactions to be added to the blockchain.
 It is a shared digital ledger that records a list of transactions.
 As transactions are made they are bundled together into a block.

-> Blocks also holds information call the Block Header.
+> Blocks also holds information called the Block Header.

 **The Block header** contains information such as Previous Block hash, Time, Merkle Root and Nonce.